mozilla/bedrock/docs/pipeline.md

 ## Push to stage branch

 Whenever a change is pushed to the stage branch, a production docker image is built, published to [Docker Hub](https://hub.docker.com/r/mozmeao/bedrock/tags), and deployed to a [public staging environment](https://www.allizom.org).
-Once the new image is deployed, the full suite of UI tests is run against it again, but this time with the addition of the [headless download tests]{.title-ref}.
+Once the new image is deployed, the full suite of UI tests is run against it again, but this time with the addition of the `headless download tests`.

 ## Push to prod branch (tagged) {#tagged-commit}